 I Drank Celery Juice For A Month To Heal My Gut.
 Here's What Happened

-So when I read about the healing powers of celery juice, my interest was piqued, but drinking plain old celery juice seemed pretty boring and pedestrian compared to the majesty of the green juice I’m used to.
-However, let me tell you that if green juice is the queen, then celery juice is the magician.
-Williams, in Medical Medium, says celery juice, "is one of the most powerful and healing juices we can drink.
+When I read about the healing powers of celery juice, my interest was piqued, though drinking plain old celery juice seemed pretty boring and pedestrian compared to the green juice I'm used to.
+But Williams says celery juice, "is one of the most powerful and healing juices we can drink.
 Just 16 ounces of fresh celery juice every morning on an empty stomach can transform your health and digestion in as little as one week."